karishma-sayeeda/challenge-kpmg/readme.txt

 Configured NIC and NSG rules for the each subnet.
 Configured external load balancer with backend address pool for public access of application.
 Configured internal load balancer with backend address pool for communication between web and app tiers.

+****Extract metadata instance of running AWS instance**** Used Powershell script to extract metadata of running AWS instance.
+Retrieved data key of the metadata individually.
+Also,used script to display the values of the metadata obtained.
+Uploaded screenshot of the output obtained.

+****Nested object retrieval****
+Developed java code to create a function to retrieve values of the nested object.